cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     ``tcp_keepalive_idle:`` 0

-        Number of seconds a connection must be idle before keepalive probes are sent (0 == system default)
+        How long a connection must be idle before keepalive probes are sent (0 == system default).

+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob tcp_keepalive_idle